 Growth & Evaluation

-In the meantime, the surrogate or intended mother will be on a hormone therapy regimen that will cause her body to mirror where it would be in an unmedicated cycle.
+In the meantime, the recipient of the embryo will be on a hormone therapy regimen that will cause their body to mirror where it would be in a non medicated cycle.
 This process allows doctors to create the ideal environment for the embryos to implant and grow before moving forward with the transfer.

-With this in mind, a woman walks into the fertility clinic on transfer day 2 weeks “pregnant” before the transfer even occurs.
-During the transfer, the doctor will migrate the embryo or embryos into the awaiting uterus.
-At the conclusion of the transfer, the woman is said to be 2 weeks plus the age of the embryo pregnant.
-If a 5-day blastocyst was transferred, the woman will walk out of the clinic 2 weeks and 5 days pregnant.
+With this in mind, the embryo recipient walks into the fertility clinic on transfer day 2 weeks “pregnant” before the transfer even occurs.
+During the transfer, the doctor will migrate the embryo or embryos into the awaiting uterus, and at the conclusion of the transfer, the recipient is said to be 2 weeks plus the age of the embryo pregnant.
+If a 5-day blastocyst was transferred, the recipient will walk out of the clinic 2 weeks and 5 days pregnant.

 The term “pregnant” is relative to whether the embryos actually implant and continue to develop.
 A pregnancy test, which will consist of a blood test, will generally be done 10-12 days after the embryo transfer.
 If the result of the pregnancy test is positive, your surrogate will be somewhere between 4 weeks 3 days-5 weeks pregnant.
 Around the 10 week mark, your surrogate will be released to the care of an obstetrician and the pregnancy will follow the course of a traditional pregnancy.